 Since the last sum $\sum_{i=1}^n \psi(\dd_i)$ is equal to $\textrm{tr}(Q^\top \Sigma^* Q) = \textrm{tr}(\Sigma^*)$, gathering the previous equalities leads to~\eqref{eq:D'-2}. \\

 \textit{Second step: minimization.} Starting from~\eqref{eq:D'-2}, we see that the derivative in $v_i$ is given by

 Thus, for fixed $\dd$, $D'$ is decreasing in $v_i$ for $v_i < \psi(\dd_i)$ and then increasing for $v_i > \psi(\dd_i)$, which shows that, for fixed $\dd$, $D'$ is minimized for $v_i = \psi(\dd_i)$.
-For this value, say $\textbf{v}^* = (\psi(\dd_1), \ldots, \psi(\dd_k))$ we have
+For this value, say $\textbf{v}^* = (\psi(\dd_1), \ldots, \psi(\dd_k))$, we have

-Since $\ell$ is increasing and then decreasing, it is clear from this expression that in order to minimize $D'$, one must choose the $\dd_i$'s in order to either maximize or minimize $\psi$, whichever minimizes $\ell$.
+Since $\ell$ is decreasing and then increasing, it is clear from this expression that in order to minimize $D'$, one must choose the $\dd_i$'s in order to either maximize or minimize $\psi$, whichever maximizes $\ell$.
 Since the variational characterization of eigenvalues shows that eigenvectors precisely solve this problem, we get the desired result.